domonda/api/README.md

 # DOMONDA API

-The Domonda API is implemented using the GraphQL protocol: http://graphql.org/
+The Domonda API is implemented using the GraphQL protocol: <http://graphql.org/>

+Static documentation is available at: <https://domonda.github.io/api/>

-For interactive access and documentation use the webbased GraphiQL: <https://app.domonda.com/api/public/graphiql>.
+For interactive access and documentation use the webbased GraphiQL: <https://app.domonda.com/api/public/graphiql>

 You can provide a authentication token for authenticated access to your Domonda data.
 Without a valid token, demo data is provived by the API.

 Alternatively you can use the desktop client Altair (<https://altair.sirmuel.design/>).